Getting started with DHCP for the first time

 My name is Ito and I am an infrastructure engineer.

-Can I connect to the internet at home or at work?
+Do you have internet access at home or at work?

-If you think it can be done, there is a high possibility that you are already using DHCP.
+If you can do it, then there is a good chance that you are already using DHCP

-In this article, I would like to shed some light on DHCP, which is active in the shadows.
+This article aims to shed some light on DHCP, which operates behind the scenes

 What is DHCP?

-DHCP stands for Dynamic Host Configuration Protocol, which roughly describes a protocol that assigns configuration information to clients within the network so that they can communicate .
+DHCP stands for Dynamic Host Configuration Protocol, and roughly speaking, a protocol that assigns configuration information to clients within a network so that they can communicate .

-At this time, there is a DHCP server within the LAN, and the PC that is assigned an IP address from that server is called DHCP client
+In this case, there is a DHCP server within the LAN, and the PC that is assigned an IP address by that server is called DHCP client

 • IP address

-3. Setting a reservation to assign a fixed IP to a specific PC
+3. Setting up a reservation to assign a fixed IP to a specific PC

-A brief explanation of each of the three settings is as follows.
+Here's a brief explanation of each of the three settings:

-Lease period The period during which the assigned IP address can be used, and when the lease period ends, the DHCP client will obtain an IP address again.
+Lease period The period during which the assigned IP address can be used; when the lease period expires, the DHCP client obtains a new IP address

-reservation A function that continues to assign the same IP address to DHCP clients with specific functions (e.g. servers)
+reservation A function that continues to assign the same IP address to a DHCP client (e.g., server) with a specific function

 dhcp

-This is the situation on Windows.
-By default, Windows is set to receive DHCP, so you don't need to worry about it too much.
+This is what it looks like on Windows.
+By default, Windows is set to receive DHCP, so you don't need to worry too much about it

-Check the properties of the target network from [Control Panel] - [Network and Sharing Center] - [Change adapter settings]
+by going to [Control Panel] - [Network and Sharing Center] - [Change adapter settings] and checking the properties of the network in question.

-If you need to statically allocate an IP address, please do so manually as described above.
+If you need to assign a static IP address, assign it manually as described above

 When a DHCP client receives an IP address

-2. The DHCP server broadcasts the setting “Please accept this IP address” (DHCPOFFER)
+2. The DHCP server broadcasts the IP address (DHCPOFFER)

-3. The client broadcasts a request saying "Then use this IP address" (DHCPREQUEST)
+3. The client broadcasts a request saying "I'll use this IP address" (DHHCPREQUEST)

 What do you think?
-The key is to communicate several times over the broadcast.
-After all, the IP address has not been determined.
+The key is to exchange messages multiple times via broadcasting, since the IP address has not yet been determined

-It is also expected that there will be multiple DHCP servers.
+It is also assumed that there will be multiple DHCP servers

-When the IP address lease period is about to end
+When the IP address lease is about to expire

-When an IP address is assigned, the given IP address and the MAC address of the DHCP client are linked to the lease period of the target IP address.
-Therefore, even if the DHCP client and the server do not communicate, the target IP address will remain in place.
+When an IP address is assigned, the assigned IP address is linked to the MAC address of the DHCP client and the lease period of the IP address is managed.
+Therefore, even if the DHCP client and server do not communicate, the IP address will remain assigned

-However, if communication is not being communicated after the lease period has passed, the target IP address will return to the DHCP server.
+However, if the lease period expires and no communication is made, the IP address will be returned to the DHCP server.

-1. When the lease period is halved, send a request to extend the use of the same IP address to the server (do the same thing as when receiving an IP address)
+1. When the lease period is half over, the server requests an extension of the IP address (performs the same operation as when the IP address is received)

-2. If you send an extension request to the DHCP server and there is no response (DHCPACK), it will fail.
+2. If an extension request is sent to the DHCP server and there is no response (DHCPACK), the request will fail

-3. Periodically sends an extension request to the DHCP server
+3. Periodically send renewal requests to the DHCP server

-4. If the lease expires without a response, the IP address will be leased.
+4. If the lease expires without a response, the IP address will be terminated

 What do you think?
 The clever thing about DHCP is that it basically tries to use the same IP address.

-By doing this, you will not have to think about setting the IP address again.
+By doing this, you don't have to think about setting the IP address again.

-This means that the load on the DHCP server will not increase.
+This means that the load on the DHCP server doesn't increase.

 This is how DHCP works.

-So why is there a protocol called DHCP?
+So why does a protocol called DHCP exist?

 What are the benefits of DHCP?

-This is because if you assign statically, you have to manage which device has which IP address. .
+because if you assign IP addresses statically, you have to manage which terminals have which IP addresses.

-The big advantage is that centralized management is possible with just a DHCP server.
+The great thing about this is that it allows for centralized management using just a DHCP server

-On the other hand, the disadvantage is that if the DHCP server goes down and cannot be recovered,
+On the other hand, the downside is that if the DHCP server goes down and cannot be restored,

-It's a big deal, but since it's a rare accident, it might not be something to worry about.
+is a huge problem, but it is a rare accident, so it may not be something to worry about too much.

 summary